reinhart1010/nix/docs/en/common/column.md

 ---
 # column

-Format standard input or a file into multiple columns.
+Format `stdin` or a file into multiple columns.
 Columns are filled before rows; the default separator is a whitespace.
 More information: <https://manned.org/column>.